karan/joe/README.md

+![](http://i.imgur.com/y8g506n.png?1)

 # joe

-![](http://i.imgur.com/y8g506n.png?1)
+A .gitignore magician in your command line.
 Joe generates `.gitignore` files from the command line for you.

 ## Features